|1. Name and Purpose||6. Finances|

 A. Governing Body.
 The Association shall be governed by the Board, which shall act in trusteeship to the members of the Association, formulate policies, and generally supervise their execution by the Association’s Officers.

 C. Tenure of Office.
 The terms for the Officers shall be as defined in Section 2 of this Article.
 The terms for At-Large Members shall be staggered and shall be three (3) years each, beginning on January 1 of the year following the elections for these offices, and ending when their successors are inaugurated.
 At-Large Members shall be limited to two (2) consecutive three (3) year terms.
+Two At-Large members of the Board shall be subject to election in each calendar year.

 D. Vacancies.
 A vacancy in a Board position, other than the President, that is created when a member resigns, is removed from office, is elected to another office before completing the term of the position for which they were elected, or is no longer eligible for membership in the Association, shall be filled by the President’s nomination of a person eligible under Article II to hold office and shall be confirmed by majority vote of the remaining Board members.
 The person appointed to fill the vacancy shall be inaugurated upon the Board’s approval and serve until the next scheduled election.
 The balance of the term for that office, if any remains, shall be filled at that election.